Careers in Mathematics

 An actuary evaluates risk.
 We usually think of actuaries working in insurance, but they also work in consulting and finance, among other fields.
 Advancement as an actuary is through a system of exams given by the Society of Actuaries.
 General information is available on the website Be An Actuary.

 For each type of teacher listed at the U.S. Bureau of Labor Statistics site, Occupational Outlook Handbook (Education, Training, and Library Occupations), follow the “More Information” link.
 Also take a look at Teach for America.

 Computation and Applied Mathematics

-The Undergraduate Mathematics Majors website of the AMS has information including a list of Mathematical Sciences Graduate Programs taken from survey groupings and information on Assistantships and Graduate Fellowships.
+The AMS page for undergraduate students has a list of Mathematical Sciences Graduate Programs taken from survey groupings and information on Assistantships and Graduate Fellowships.